Best of Smart Data Capture in the Last Mile

 • Scanning accuracy saved costs associated with misdelivered mail.

-• Scandit is currently on 12 La Poste apps across 90,000 smartphones, making 4m scans a day.
+• Scandit is currently on 12 La Poste apps across 90,000 devices, making 4m scans a day.

 The results showed that using the Scandit-enabled app was up to 55% quicker per document processed than with the open source software.